Katherine Doig - Operations Director, Acting Artistic Director, & Trustee

-Archivist by day and opera singer by night, Ōtautahi-born Katherine is co-founder, trustee and Creative Director of Toi Toi Opera, and National Archivist of Te Hāhi Weteriana o Aotearoa - The Methodist Church of New Zealand.
+Archivist by day and opera singer by night, Ōtautahi-born Katherine is co-founder, trustee and Operations Director of Toi Toi Opera, and National Archivist of Te Hāhi Weteriana o Aotearoa - The Methodist Church of New Zealand.

 A soprano and pianist, Katherine graduated from the University of Canterbury with first class honours in music and in history.
 While at Canterbury, she was awarded both the Michael Toovey Memorial Prize for her outstanding academic and executant ability in music, and also the Joan Burns Memorial Scholarship, for the top postgraduate scholar in history.
 She holds performance diplomas in solo piano and in singing from Trinity College London, most recently being awarded her LTCL in singing with distinction in late 2023.